wangechi01-a/Deep-Learning/README.md

 The loss or cost function is a critical component in machine learning and deep learning models.
 It measures how well the model's predictions match the actual data.
 The goal of training is to minimize this function.

-2. Customer churn prediction - is to measure why customers are leaving a business.
+2.Customer churn prediction - is to measure why customers are leaving a business.
 This challenge is based on customer churn in telecom business.
 The Objective is to build a deep learning model to predict the churn and use precision,recall, f1-score to measure performance of our model

 3. Dropout regularization